mukhtar-github/react-advanced/README.md

 We'll setup a Route in the index.js file above the Error Route.
 And this Route's path is going to have a URL Parameter '/:id', the beginning path can be that of Home '/', or People '/people/:id' or any prefered path to begin with, then followed by the id, name or whatever.
 And then instead, we don't place our component inside the Route this time, we set the children prop, and then setup which component we'll want to display.
 In this case we'll setup the Person component to be our placeholder.

 We'll then setup the Link in the People's component, the 'to' is going to be setup dynamically, that is by setting up curly braces, and then we go with a template string, and we're going to be navigating to a person.
 And the reason why we're adding person, is because in the Person Route inside index.js file, we added the person's path, and they both have to match.

+useParams hook from react-router-dom allows us to access the parameters.